HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/conformer-streaming-asr.md

 - CommonVoice/ASR/transducer (French, Italian)

 ### Prerequisites
-- Basic understanding of speech recognition concepts
+- Basic understanding of speech recognition
 - Familiarity with SpeechBrain framework

-This represents the first section of the tutorial, focusing on the fundamental architectural changes needed for streaming ASR with Conformers.
+- Python and PyTorch knowledge

+This implementation serves as a foundation for building streaming ASR systems, though it may not represent state-of-the-art performance.

 Here's the condensed version focusing on key implementation details and concepts: